The Startup Canvas can be printed out or used as a digital template in whiteboard tools like FigJam or Miro.

 What features are we shipping and what else is needed for our target segments to have a compelling reason to buy/ use?

-The concept of the Whole Product was first introduced by Theodore Levitt and Regis McKenna.
-Geoffrey Moore helped popularize the term in his bestseller 'Crossing the Chasm'.
+The concept of the Whole Product was initially introduced by Theodore Levitt and Regis McKenna, and later popularized by Geoffrey Moore in his bestselling book "Crossing the Chasm."

 Now we know the importance of the Whole Product, let's dive a little deeper into the Whole Product model.